 In addition, there are penalties for violations of the ordinance that could be applied to the person committing the violation as well as the owner of the facility or property where the violation occurred.

-One of the ways citizens can get involved is to report illegal dumping or other suspicious activities to the Compliance Division of the Planning and Community Development Department.
-This can be done either by calling 409-797-3660, or filling out the online form.
+One of the ways citizens can get involved is to report illegal dumping or other suspicious activities to the City Marshal's Office.
+This can be done either by calling 409-797-3647, or filling out the online form.